ggrajeda/ggrajeda.github.io/README.md

 # Coding Car

 ### Summary
 Coding Car was a project I created in the summer of 2016, when I was a rising junior in high school.
 The point of the project was to introduce kids to coding in a new and entertaining way.
-Students would visit [this website](http://ggrajeda.github.io/coding-car) and learn to program my remote-controlled car at three different levels: **Play**, **Learn**, and **Get Coding!**.
+Students would visit [this website](http://ggrajeda.github.io/coding-car) (looks best on Chrome) and learn to program my remote-controlled car at three different levels: **Play**, **Learn**, and **Get Coding!**.

 In **Play**, kids would press buttons to control the car.
 The buttons are labelled in pure English (no programming syntax yet), with each button belonging to a group of car controls (e.g. _Direction_, _Headlights_).
 It's important to note that you don't control the car with a joystick, but with buttons.
 The point of the **Play** section is not just for students to play around with the controls and have fun as they would with a normal RC car, but for them to get an intuitive grasp for subdividing routines.
 For example, to make a full loop around an oval track, you need to go forwards for a while, turn left for a bit, go forwards again for a while, and then turn left once more.
 While this seems obvious, we found that kids benefitted from learning to break larger tasks (like completing a lap around a track) into smaller subroutines.